Fluids lab for Environment, Engineering, and Biology: FE2B

 Research Topic:

-Development of Bio-Fluidic Model to Study the Role of Hemodynamic Forces on Cancer Metastasis
+Bio-Fluidic Model to Study the Role of Hemodynamic Forces on Cancer Metastasis

 Saikat Halder